Golf Tutorials

 By Spencer Lanoue

 Tired of aiming for the fairway only to watch your drive sail into the trees or the next fairway over?
 You are not alone.
-So many golfers have the power but struggle with the P, controlling that power.
+Many golfers have the power but struggle with controlling that power.
 This guide will walk you through the essential checkpoints, from your initial setup to your final finish, giving you actionable steps to start hitting straighter, more reliable drives.

 Deconstructing the Crooked Drive: Why It Happens